isomerpages/moe-andersonpri/_about/School History/Digital Showcase.md

 Enjoy this labor of love put together by the teachers and students of Anderson Primary.

-Click [here](https://o2.samwize.com/anderson-digital-exhibition/)  to view Anderson 20th Anniversary Art Exhibiton and digital showcase.
+Click [here](https://o2.samwize.com/anderson-digital-exhibition/)  to view the Anderson 20th Anniversary Art Exhibiton and digital showcase.